Building MQ Queue Managers¶

 Copy the key and store it in the

-environment variable where it will be used by subsequent commands in this tutorial:export IBM_ENTITLEMENT_KEY=<ibm-reg-key>
+$IBM_ENTITLEMENT_KEYenvironment variable where it will be used by subsequent commands in this tutorial:export IBM_ENTITLEMENT_KEY=<ibm-reg-key>You should keep this key private from other users.

 -